openfl/OpenFLDevelopersGuide/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 There are a few features and limitations in the application’s filter panels:

 *   The color matrix filter includes a set of controls for directly manipulating common image properties including brightness, contrasts, saturation, and hue.
 In addition, custom color matrix values can be specified.
-*   The convolution filter, which is only available using ActionScript, includes a set of commonly used convolution matrix values, or custom values can be specified.
+*   The convolution filter, which is only available using Haxe, includes a set of commonly used convolution matrix values, or custom values can be specified.
 However, while the ConvolutionFilter class accepts a matrix of any size, the Filter Workbench application uses a fixed 3 x 3 matrix, the most commonly used filter size.
-*   The displacement map filter and shader filter, which are only available in ActionScript, are not available in the Filter Workbench application.
+*   The displacement map filter and shader filter, which are only available in Haxe, are not available in the Filter Workbench application.

 ## Creating filter instances {#creating-filter-instances}

 The Filter Workbench application includes a set of classes, one for each of the available filters, which are used by the individual panels to create the filters.
-When a user selects a filter, the ActionScript code associated with the filter panel creates an instance of the appropriate filter factory class.
+When a user selects a filter, the Haxe code associated with the filter panel creates an instance of the appropriate filter factory class.
 (These classes are known as _factory classes_ because their purpose is to create instances of other objects, much like a real-world factory creates individual products.)

 Whenever the user changes a property value on the panel, the panel’s code calls the appropriate method in the factory class.
 Each factory class includes specific methods that the panel uses to create the appropriate filter instance.
 For example, if the user selects the Blur filter, the application creates a BlurFactory instance.
 The BlurFactory class includes a modifyFilter() method that accepts three parameters: blurX, blurY, and quality, which together are used to create the desired BlurFilter instance: